Everything you need to know about the TOEFL

 So, what exactly is the TOEFL test?
 Who needs to take it?
-And what is tested?
+And what does it test?

 What is the TOEFL test?

-TOEFL stands for Test of English as a Foreign Language and along with the IELTS (International English Language Testing System) and Cambridge English Language assessments, it is most often taken by students whose mother tongue is not English and who are planning to study at university in an English-speaking country.
+First, TOEFL stands for Test of English as a Foreign Language.
+Along with the IELTS (International English Language Testing System) and Cambridge English Language assessments, it is taken by students whose mother tongue is not English and who want to study at university in an English-speaking country.

 Who recognises the TOEFL?

 Second, over 9,000 higher education institutions worldwide recognise the TOEFL.
 In fact, American institutions prefer the TOEFL over equivalent assessments.
 Therefore, it is often taken by students wishing to study in the U.S.